oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-migration-plan/rule.md

     - Fix potential errors and warnings (repeat until you get to zero - see rule #2)
     - Structure migration and content (for real)
 - Remove permissions on your on-premises SharePoint site(s) and give access to SharePoint Online
-- After a week, decommission your on-premises farm​
+- After a week, decommission your on-premises farm